-Due to the importance of cattle to the economy of the rural community outside of Somkhanda and the reserves commitment to fostering good relations with the tribe, there is ongoing monitoring of the leopards on the reserve.
-You will learn how to set camera traps and identify individual leopards as well as recording their movements.
+Due to the importance of cattle to the economy of the rural community outside of Somkhanda and the reserves commitment to fostering good relations with the tribe there is ongoing monitoring of the leopard on the reserve.
+You will get to learn how to set camera traps and identify individual leopards as well as record their movements.

-BLACK RHINO PROJECT:
+BLACK RHINO PROJECTS

-Black Rhino populations are under threat throughout Africa with the total number having plummeted from approximately 65000 to 2400.
+total number having plummeted from approximately 65000 to 2400.
 In recent years successful conservation efforts have resulted in numbers rising again to a current population of approximately 3000.
-South Africa is home to the largest number of black rhino and certain key populations have reached their optimum biological carrying capacity.
-Overpopulation can negatively impact on population growth and so breeding populations have to be carefully established and controlled in a suitable habitat.
-Whilst on Somkhanda you will have the chance to help restore the ideal habitat for the black rhino; by eradicating the plant species of chromoleana odorata.
+South Africa is home to the largest number of black rhino and certain key populations. have reached their optimum biological carrying capacity.
+Overpopulation can negatively impact on population growth so breeding populations have to be carefully established and controlled in a suitable habitat.
+Whilst on Somkhanda you will have the chance to help restore the ideal habitat for the black rhino by eradicating the plant species of Chromoleana odorata.
 You will also take part in patrols looking for signs of poaching and learn to track the rhino as well as identify birds, plants and animal tracks.
-Rhino tracking is essential, the information must be recorded daily so the reserve can keep an eye on their movement patterns, their physical condition and their associations with other animals and other rhino; there is a permanent team dedicated to this on the reserve and you will be able to join them.
+Rhino tacking is essential information that is recorded daily so the reserve can keep an eye on their movement patterns, their physical condition and their associations with other animals and other rhino, there is a permanent team dedicated to this on the reserve and you will be able to join them.